 One of our central purposes is to safeguard the integrity of competitive markets to ensure businesses and consumers feel confident they are not being unfairly disadvantaged.
 To achieve this, it is important New Zealanders understand our role and the ways in which we exercise our powers and functions.

-Cartels deprive consumers and other businesses of a fair deal.
-A cartel is where two or more businesses agree not to compete with each other in order to make greater profits.
+A cartel is where two or more businesses agree not to compete with each other.
 This conduct can take many forms, including price fixing, dividing up markets, rigging bids or restricting output of goods and services.

 Agreements between businesses are a normal and important part of how markets work.
 But some agreements harm competition, resulting in higher prices, fewer choices and lower quality of goods and services for consumers.